 Click here to open the collection

 Modern digital printing production methods have largely contributed to the success of large format tiles being able to give ceramic material the appearance of any other natural material, correcting or emphasising some of their aesthetic aspects.
 Thanks to the possibility of digitally decorating large format tiles, they have a graphical freedom to produce varied tones, colours, shades and effects.
-In the case of large, marble effect slabs, for example, the veins are continuous, something which could not be obtained with natural marble.
+In the case of large, marble effect slabs, for example, the veins are continuous to infinity, something which could not be obtained with natural marble.

 Marble inspiration with continual vein from I Classici di Rex collection